Robert Burås: My Midnight Creeps

 Robert Burås founded My Midnight Creeps in 2005 in which he performed as lead singer/guitarist as well as fronting the band and writing the majority of the material.
 They released two albums: the eponymous My Midnight Creeps (2005) and Histamin (2007).

 Instruments

 Burås' instrument of choice throughout his career with Madrugada was a 1966 vintage, Candy Apple Red, Fender Jazzmaster.
-This guitar was placed on top of the coffin during his funeral service.
-Also used extensively were his sunburst Fender Stratocaster, black Gibson Les Paul Custom and in later times with My Midnight Creeps he performed mostly with a brown Gibson ES-345.
-He also played the Harmonica, electric mandolin and occasionally piano.
+The guitar was placed on top of the coffin during his funeral service.
+Burås also used a sunburst Fender Stratocaster and a black Gibson Les Paul Custom extensively, and performed mostly with a brown Gibson ES-345 during later years with My Midnight Creeps.
+In addition to guitar, he also played the harmonica, electric mandolin and occasionally piano.